OPINION

 (1) There must be clear and positive testimony that the consent was “unequivocal and specific” and “freely and intelligently given”; (2) the government must prove consent was given without duress or coercion, express or implied; and (3) the courts indulge every reasonable presumption against the waiver of fundamental constitutional rights and there must be convincing evidence that such rights were waived.

-When Chief Hansen asked defendant for his consent to search the car he replied, "go ahead and look."
-When asked if his consent included a trunk and motor compartment search, defendant replied, "yes."
-When Hansen told defendant that he intended to remove the car to the correctional facility and dismantle it bolt by bolt if necessary, defendant replied, "go for it."
+When Chief Hansen asked defendant for his consent to search the car he replied, “go ahead and look.”
+When asked if his consent included a trunk and motor compartment search, defendant replied, “yes.”
+When Hansen told defendant that he intended to remove the car to the correctional facility and dismantle it bolt by bolt if necеssary, defendant replied, “go for it.”

 Defendant contends that his consent was not voluntary because he was either handcuffed or in the holding area after the initial detention.
 However, the facts do not support his claim.
 When defendant initially consented to the search, he was neither handcuffed nor in the holding area.
 His consent was unequivocal and unlimited regarding the scope of the search.
 Later, *137 he told Chief Hansen that he did not want his car dismantled.
 At that time, the handcuffs had been removed and he had been placed in the holding area.
 Finally, when defendant stated that the officers had better not tear his car apart, he was not handcuffed or otherwise restrained.

-Defendant's statements about dismantling and not tearing apart his car did not revoke his consent, they simply limited the scope of the search to which he had previously consented.
+Defendant’s statements about dismantling and not tearing apart his car did not revoke his consent, they simply limitеd the scope of the search to which he had previously consented.
 Defendant was detained while his car was searched, but the detention came after he had given his consent.
-The later detention did not produce coercion or duress which would preclude a finding of voluntary consent at the outset.
+The later detention did not produce coercion or duress which wоuld preclude a finding of voluntary consent at the outset.

 Defendant was not informed of his right to refuse consent.
-While failure to inform suspects of their right to refuse consent is not determinative, it is a factor to be evaluated in assessing the voluntariness of a suspect's consent.
-Schneckloth, 412 U.S. at 227, 93 S. Ct. at 2047.
-Therefore, the officer's failure to inform defendant of his right to refuse to consent, in and of itself, does not indicate that defendant involuntarily consented.
+While failure to inform suspects of their right to refuse consent is not determinative, it is a factor to be evaluated in assessing the voluntariness of a suspect’s consent.

-The trial court considered this court's requirements as set forth in Webb and determined that defendant voluntarily consented to the search of his car.
-The trial court's finding on this issue was not clearly erroneous.
-See State v.
-Sterger, 808 P.2d 122, 126-127, n.
-5 (Utah Ct.App.1991).[1]
+and determined that defendant voluntаrily consented to the search of his car.
+The trial court’s finding on this issue was not clearly erroneous.
+See

-THE SCOPE OF THE SEARCH
+THE SCOPE OP THE SEARCH

-The heater hose was unclamped when the search began, and it became disconnected when Officer Davis pushed it aside to look up under the dash.
-The hose's disconnection was not the result of stripping, taking apart, or tearing down actions which would indicate that Officer Davis attempted to dismantle defendant's car.
-Furthermore, no other evidence was offered to show that Officer Davis or any of the officers exceeded the scope of defendant's consent.
-We see no error in the trial court's finding that Officer Davis's search did not exceed the scope of defendant's consent.
+The heater hose was unclamped whеn the search began, and it became disconnected when Officer Davis pushed it aside to look up under the dash.
+The hose’s disconnection was not the result of stripping, taking apart, or tearing down actions which would indicate that Officer Davis attempted to dismantle defendant’s car.
+Furthermore, no other evidence was offered to show that Officer Davis or any of the officers exceeded the scope of defendant’s consent.
+We see no error in the trial court’s finding that Officer Davis’s search did not exceed the scope of defendant’s consent.

 CONCLUSION